containers/podman/docs/source/markdown/podman-pod-create.1.md

 #### **--network-alias**=*alias*

-Add a network-scoped alias for the pod, setting the alias for all networks that the pod joins.
+Add a network-scoped alias for the pod, setting the alias for all networks that the container joins.
 To set a name only for a specific network, use the alias option as described under the **--network** option.
-Network aliases work only with the bridge networking mode.
+If the network has DNS enabled (`podman network inspect -f {{.DNSEnabled}} <name>`), these aliases can be used for name resolution on the given network.
 This option can be specified multiple times.
-NOTE: A container will only have access to aliases on the first network that it joins.
-This is a limitation that will be removed in a later release.
+NOTE: When using CNI a pod will only have access to aliases on the first network that it joins.
+This limitation does not exist with netavark/aardvark-dns.

 #### **--no-hosts**